-Durst Ranch Hop pickers in their camp organize to strike near Wheatland, California.
+Durst Ranch hop pickers in their camp organize to strike near Wheatland, California.
 A bumper crop of hops at the Durst ranch and advertisements promising work to anyone who wanted it brought in close to 3000 men, women, and children to work as pickers in 1913.
 When the living conditions and poor wages led IWW activists to call for a strike, the ranch owners called on the sheriff to put it down.
 A confrontation took place on August 3, 1913 and two lawmen and two migrant workers were killed.
 The Wheatland Riot drew unprecedented levels of attention to the plight of agricultural laborers, led to the creation of the California Commission of Immigration and Housing, and gave the movement its first martyrs.
 Photo courtesy of Walter P. Reuther Library, Wayne State University.
 Photographer unknown, 1913.

-Members of the Community Service Organization pose for a group photo.
-Second from right; Cesar Chavez, Front row center; Fred Ross Sr., Saul Aulinsky; far left and Helen Chavez, third from the right in back.
+Members of the Community Service Organization (CSO) pose for a group photo.
+Second from right, Cesar Chavez; front row center, Fred Ross Sr.; far left, Saul Aulinsky; and third from the right in back, Helen Chavez.
 Photo courtesy of Walter P. Reuther Library, Wayne State University.
 Photographer unknown, c.
 1950s.